What Tools Do You Need To Change Brake Pads and Rotors?

 A torque wrench is a must.
 It will help you put the right torque on the caliper bolts.
 That way, you will not break the bolt, and you won’t leave them too loose, either.

-As a beginner, you will need a torque wrench to ensure the job is done correctly.
+As a beginner, you need a torque wrench to ensure the job is done correctly.
 If you don’t know the torque specifications for a certain bolt, call your dealer parts or service department, and they will help you.

 3. Brake Pad Spreader or C-Clamp